Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 #### RejectedExecutionHandler

-*RejectedExecution method that may be invoked by a ThreadPoolExecutor when execute cannot accept a task.*

-*This may occur when **no more threads or queue slots are available** because :*
+*RejectedExecution method that may be invoked by a ThreadPoolExecutor when execute cannot accept a task.This may occur when **no more threads or queue slots are available** because :*

 - **their bounds would be exceeded**
 - **upon shutdown of the Executor**